Meet Tieja MacLaughlin, Founder & CEO, TIEJA Inc.

 Tieja MacLaughlin

-Tieja is the Founder & CEO of TIEJA Inc., a boutique PR and digital marketing agency that specializes in proactive online reputation and crisis management.
+Tieja is the Founder & CEO of TIEJA Inc., a boutique firm that specializes in crisis management.

 TELL US ABOUT YOUR CAREER PATH

-I’m the Founder & CEO of TIEJA Inc., which is a boutique PR and digital marketing agency that specializes in proactive online reputation management and crisis management.
-We help brands, executives and individuals manage their digital footprint, mitigate crisis and share their story by providing content creation, online advertising, and public relations services.
+I’m the Founder & CEO of TIEJA Inc., which is a boutique firm that specializes in crisis management.
+We help brands, executives and individuals manage their digital footprint, mitigate crisis and share their story.
 And yes, I named the company after myself.
 It’s been my longest running joke to date.

 Prior to founding my company, I spent time with a few marketing agencies, after working in sports media for the better part of a decade.
 I’ve previously held positions with Hockey Canada, Sportsnet, and the Ottawa Senators, to name a few.